grafana/loki/docs/sources/operations/bloom-filters.md

 Loki leverages [bloom filters](https://en.wikipedia.org/wiki/Bloom_filter) to speed up queries by reducing the amount of data Loki needs to load from the store and iterate through.
 Loki is often used to run "needle in a haystack" queries; these are queries where a large number of log lines are searched, but only a few log lines match the query.
-Some common use cases are needing to find all logs tied to a specific trace ID or customer ID.
+Some common use cases are searching all logs tied to a specific trace ID or customer ID.

 An example of such queries would be looking for a trace ID on a whole cluster for the past 24 hours: